March 722 (Formula B) car-by-car histories

 Full sales records for the March 722 are not known to have survived, but it would appear that all sales went through the North American dealer, Joe Grimaldi.
 Sales were brisk, especially in the American northeast, where eight or nine were sold, but only two cars went to Canada, for Ric Forest and Roy Folland.
 Other existing Canadian customers chose to update their 71BMs to 722 specification.
 Of the other 722s, four or five went to the US west coast, and the other four to the US Midwest.

-Driven by: Paul Keeler, Gerald Lieberg and Jimmy Santos.
-First race: Lime Rock, 28 May 1972.
-Total of 23 recorded races.
+Driven by: Paul Keeler, Gerald Lieberg, Jimmy Santos, Rick Lempe and John Hafkenschiel.
+First race: Lime Rock, 15 Apr 1972.
+Total of 33 recorded races.

 Roy Folland (Montréal, Quebec) raced a blue March 722 in the early rounds of the British Formula Atlantic series in 1972, before taking the car to Canada and running in the Players Canadian Formula B series.
 Sold for 1973 to Bruce Jensen (Kitchener, Ontario) and raced in the Players Canadian series.
 Sold to Edmond Villa (Clark, NJ), and raced in a New England Region SCCA Regional at Lime Rock in April 1974.
 In January 1976, he advertised a 722 in Competition Press & Autoweek from Port St Lucie, FL.
-Ed sold it to Folis Jones (Chesapeake, VA), who raced a March in SEDiv events in 1976 and 1977.
-This would be the March 722 with '77 bodywork advertised by Folis Jones in December 1978 and February 1979.
+Ed sold it to Folis Jones (Chesapeake, VA), who raced a March in SEDiv events in 1976 and 1977, and in SCCA Regionals at Summit Point in 1978 and 1979.
+This would be the March 722 with '77 bodywork advertised by Jones in December 1978 and February 1979.
 Subsequent history unknown.

 Allan Lader (Gresham, OR) had a black #2 March 722 for 1972.
 As his main focus in 1972 was Formula 5000, he only raced the car in two Pro FB races and in the Sep 1972 Lime Rock FA race when it was fitted with a BDA and ran in the Formula A class.
 It was entered by Pacifico Inc. and also, at Laguna Seca in May 1972, by Pierres Motors Racing.
 In 1973, Robert Hall (Oakland, CA) raced a black March 722 that was said to be ex-Lader.
-He raced this car in SCCA National and Regional races over the next three seasons or longer.
+He raced this car in SCCA National and Regional races in 1974, 1975 and 1976.
+Subsequent history unknown.
+In 2015, a March 722 "originally owned by Dale Coyne" and described as "#27 of 48 manufactured in 1972" was advertised in the US.
+This would indicate that Dale Coyne's unidentified Formula B March in 1977 was the ex-Robert Hall 722.
+Coyne had advertised a 722 with twin cam engine in December 1976, noting that it had updated bodywork and a F2 nose.
+The car in 2015 had been "completely restored by Marc Bahner including construction of a new monocoque and delivered to the current owner in 2000.
+Since then it had been prepared by Louie Shefchik's J&L Fabricating.
+In 2018, Bob Birrell (Driffield, East Yorkshire) bought "the ex-Dale Coyne" March 722-27 from Grand Prix Classics in the US, and brought it back to England for HSCC Historic Formula Atlantic.
+Bob Juggins drove the car for Birrell at Anglesey and at Brands Hatch in 2019.

-Driven by: Allan Lader and Robert Hall.
+Driven by: Allan Lader, Robert Hall and Dale Coyne.
 First race: Laguna Seca (R1), 7 May 1972.
-Total of 15 recorded races.
+Total of 16 recorded races.

 A green March 722 known to have been invoiced to Joe Grimaldi on 3 May 1972, but his customer for this car is not known.